JD Programs of Instruction

 JD candidates may earn a JD Concentration in Environmental Law by successfully completing 14 credits of coursework in Environmental Law, including three required courses—Environmental Law (6430), Natural Resources Law (6440) and Administrative Law (6400)—two credits of experiential learning related to environmental or energy law (Field Placement (6668)) or any Environmental or Energy law class that is designated as an “E” course) and two credits graded on the basis of a research paper that meets the standards for the law school’s upper-level writing requirement, either written in conjunction with one of the courses below or, with advance approval of the program director, written for a journal, independent legal writing or a course that is not included in the list below on an environmental law topic.
 Students may use the same paper to fulfill the writing requirement for both the concentration and the JD.

 JD candidates may earn a JD Concentration in Energy Law by successfully completing 14 credits of coursework in Energy Law and Environmental Law, which must include Energy Law and Regulation (6438) and Administrative Law (6400).
-In addition, students are required to take at least four credits from the following courses: Energy Law Seminar (6441), Oil and Gas Law (6443), Energy Commodities, Climate Change, & Derivatives (6447), Atomic Energy Law (6459) and Air Pollution Control (6432).
+In addition, students are required to take at least four credits from the following courses: Energy Law Seminar (6441), Oil and Gas Law (6443), Energy, Climate, & Derivatives (6447), Atomic Energy Law (6459) and Air Pollution Control (6432).
 Finally, students must have two credits of experiential learning related to environmental or energy law (Field Placement (6668) or any Environmental or Energy law class that is designated as an “E” course) and two credits graded on the basis of a research paper that meets the standards for the law school’s upper-level writing requirement, either written in conjunction with one of the courses below or, with advance approval of the program director, written for a journal, independent legal writing or a course that is not included in the list below on an energy law topic.
 Students may use the same paper to fulfill the writing requirement for both the concentration and the JD.

 Declare Your Concentration